Vicksburg Campaign and Historic Trail

 As part of a comprehensive, statewide Mississippi Civil War Trails project, funded through the Transportation Equity Act for the 21stCentury (TEA-21) grant program, several projects are underway along the trail.
 One of the most historic structures in the Vicksburg Campaign region, the Shaifer House, located on the Port Gibson Battlefield, was restored in 2007 and interpretative signage was added to the site.

 The Raymond Battlefield Trail was completed in the fall of 2006.
 The trail has been paved and signage installed.
-Open during daylight hours for public use the trail follows the Mississippi Operations in the Campaign & Siege of Vicksburg guide, published in 1999.
+Open during daylight hours for public use the trail follows the Mississippi Operations in the Campaign & Siee of Vicksburg guide, published in 1999.
 The tour showcases significant sites association with Union General Ulysses S. Grant’s campaign for and siege.
+The Friends of Raymond have recently purchased 165 acres of the Raymond Battlefield for permanent conservation.